ppgiron/Robot-Recruiter/README.md

+# Robot Recruiter

+**Robot Recruiter** is an AI-powered, open-source platform designed to automate and streamline the technical recruiting process.
+It leverages GitHub data, AI models, and workflow automation to help organizations identify, assess, and manage software engineering talent more efficiently.

+---

+## 🚀 Project Overview

+### What is Robot Recruiter?
+Robot Recruiter is a modern recruiting assistant that automates the tedious parts of technical hiring, empowers human reviewers, and provides actionable insights—making the process faster, fairer, and more data-driven.

+### Current Functionality (MVP)
+- **Candidate Discovery:**
+  - Scrapes and analyzes GitHub repositories and contributors to build a database of potential candidates.
+  - Stores candidate profiles, including contributions, skills, and activity.
+- **Feedback & Review Workflow:**
+  - Allows recruiters and reviewers to assign, review, and provide feedback on candidate profiles.
+  - Supports assignment of feedback to reviewers, tracking of review status, and review session management.
+  - Reviewers can submit decisions (approved, rejected, needs revision) and notes.
+- **Database & API:**
+  - Uses SQLAlchemy ORM with support for both SQLite (for development/testing) and PostgreSQL (for production/integration).
+  - Provides a REST API for candidate, feedback, and review session management.
+- **Voice Notes (Experimental):**
+  - Allows uploading and transcribing voice notes as part of the review process (early-stage feature).
+- **Test Infrastructure:**
+  - Robust unit and integration tests for core database and workflow logic.
+  - Hybrid test setup for both SQLite and PostgreSQL.
+- **CLI & Minimal UI:**
+  - Command-line tools for managing candidates, feedback, and reviews.
+  - A modern React-based web UI for interacting with the system.

+### Future Functionality & Vision
+- **AI-Powered Candidate Ranking:**
+  - Use LLMs (e.g., GPT) to automatically assess and rank candidates based on code, contributions, and feedback.
+- **Automated Interview Scheduling & Communication:**
+  - Integrate with calendar/email systems to automate interview scheduling and candidate communication.
+- **Advanced Analytics & Insights:**
+  - Provide dashboards and analytics on recruiting pipeline, reviewer performance, and candidate quality.
+- **Customizable Workflows:**
+  - Support for custom review workflows, multi-stage interviews, and role-specific assessments.
+- **Integration with External Platforms:**
+  - Connect with LinkedIn, job boards, and HR systems for a unified recruiting pipeline.
+- **Enhanced Voice/Video Feedback:**
+  - Improved support for voice and video notes, including AI-powered transcription and sentiment analysis.
+- **Security & Compliance:**
+  - Role-based access control, audit logs, and compliance features for enterprise use.

+---

 # Robot Recruiter UI

 A modern React-based user interface for the Robot Recruiter platform - an AI-powered system for analyzing, classifying, and recruiting engineering talent from GitHub repositories.